matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

     1. Jordan Wright uses [sysdig](https://github.com/draios/sysdig), mostly for its filtering capabilities.
     1. One neat benefit of using syscalls to check this stuff is that code obfuscation won't actually impact you.

+## Programming Trivia
+1. A decent amount of hello world implementations have [a bug](https://a2zfacts.net/articles/bugs-in-hello-world/) in them, exposed by trying to pipe its output into a full file, prompting it to fail silently (The OS reports the error, the program does not).
+C, Haskell, and Java have this bug in at least some capacity.
+Python3 and Rust do not, for example.

 # General Language Stuff
 1. Floating point math, amirite?
 It means `0.1 + 0.2 != 0.3`, thanks to issues with representing necesarry rounding to store floats/doubles in memory.
 1. Languages can be [dynamically](https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scoping) (Like most shells, a few LISPS or lexically (I.E. Pretty much every language you've used) scoped.
 Some examples are [here](https://stackoverflow.com/questions/1473111/besides-logo-and-emacs-lisp-what-are-other-pure-dynamically-scoped-languages).
 If dynamically scoped, this code will print "Heck off":